 These days, voice actors are everywhere—you can hear their work in video games, audiobooks, Saturday morning cartoons, even as virtual assistants like Siri or Alexa.
 But how do you break into the world of voiceover?
-In this guide, we’ll walk you through how to become a voice actor: everything from finding voice acting jobs and casting calls to creating your first voiceover demo reel.
+We’ll walk you through how to become a voice actor: everything from finding voice acting jobs and casting calls to creating your first voiceover demo reel.

 - Six steps to becoming a successful voice actor

 - Types of voice acting jobs

 - Required equipment for voice acting

 - How to make your voiceover demo reel

 - How voice acting auditions work

 - Voice acting warmups